-Inventories are valued at the lower of cost and current replacement cost when the items are held for distribution in the production of goods distributed at no cost.
+Inventories held for distribution are valued at the lower of cost and current replacement cost.

 (d) Capital assets

 Tangible capital assets are recorded at cost.
 Normal maintenance and repairs are expensed as incurred.

 The assets are amortized on a straight-line basis using the following methods and rates: